 The Commission has consulted widely with the Australian government, state and territory governments, colleges and specialist societies, clinicians and consumer representatives to develop each Atlas.
-Over 150 stakeholders were consulted in the development of the second Atlas; this consultation addressed the topic selection, data specification development, data interpretation and development of the clinical commentary.
+Over 150 stakeholders were consulted in the development of the third Atlas; this consultation addressed the topic selection, data specification development, data interpretation and development of the clinical commentary.

-Enhancements made to the second Atlas have included:
+Enhancements made to the Atlases have included:

 The Atlas JAG comprises state and territory department of health representatives.
 The group provides advice and assistance to the project on: